 Leroy Ellington’s Sacred Hearts released their Sanctified CD in February 2019 and it has enjoyed worldwide success, including:

-- In March of 2020, Leroy Ellington’s Sacred Hearts will be releasing a new LIVE CD, Live & Kickin’ It, recorded in 2019.
-A new single, “3 Easy Payments” was released in December 2019.
+In March of 2020, Leroy Ellington’s Sacred Hearts released a new LIVE CD, Live & Kickin’ It, recorded in 2019.
+Unfortunately, The Pandemic took the wind out of our sales, but we’re excited to bring these new songs to you in 2021!

 New CD "Live and Kickin It!"